translate/pootle/docs/server/settings.rst

 .. setting:: ENABLE_ALT_SRC

 ``ENABLE_ALT_SRC``
-  Default: ``True``

   .. deprecated:: 2.5
      Alternate source languages are now on by default.
 This ensures that translators have access to as much useful information as possible when translating.

-  Display alternate source languages in the translation interface.

 .. setting:: POOTLE_TOP_STATS_CACHE_TIMEOUT